rossmclendon/rossmclendonphotography/_posts/2020-09-22-introductions.md

 <img src="{{ site.baseurl }}/images/ross/RossPortKneelLookingAtCamera.jpg" width="40%">

-So if you're new hear and looking through the blog, know that I'm new here, too.
+So if you're new here and looking through the blog, know that I'm new here, too.
 Everything is new here, actually (at least at the time of writing this) as I just created this website.
 So hi.

 Really quick - I'm [Ross](/about).
 I've been at it in photography for a while now and am to the point where I'm confident I can start making photos for other people that are good enough I'm comfortable charging modest rates to do so.
 I haven't really had a website of my own before, but I'm too cost-conscious to pay a monthly fee for something like [Squarespace](https://www.squarespace.com/) (although I hear that's a great tool for website-building), so I asked a few web-developer-type friends, learned a bit about [Jekyll and Markdown](https://jekyllrb.com/), bought the [Board](https://jekyllthemes.io/theme/board-portfolio-jekyll-theme) theme from [here](https://jekyllthemes.io/), and got hacking (that might be a blog post for another day).
 And here were are, with you reading my blog.
 I think that's pretty cool!